-The tropical ornamentals get shipped in, fed and watered, pruned and pampered by the landscapers and homeowners.
-The wildflowers, however, have to find their own way by ocean currents or fickle winds, on the feet of a bird or in the scat of an iguana.
+The tropical ornamentals get packed up and shipped in, fed and watered, pruned and pampered by the landscapers and homeowners.
+The wildflowers, however, have to find their own way by ocean currents or fickle winds, on the foot of a bird or in the scat of an iguana.
 And once they’re here, they have to survive both the natural limits of the island and the man-made barriers to success.
 Between the houses, roads, and sidewalks, there’s not much space to settle in.

 The red spiderlings understand the value of efficiency and double duty.
 Instead of working two jobs like many of us, however, they skip producing petals in favor of making glue-tipped colored sepals.
 These cover the tiny fruits and turn you and me into taxis to other parts of paradise.

 The gold flowers of purslane turn into treasure chests filled with precious seeds.
-The slightest brush of a human foot spills hundreds of minuscule offspring across the pavement.
-When there’s no room available at their parent’s house, they roll right along the sidewalk until they find a place to stay.
+The slightest brush from a foot or a breeze spills hundreds of minuscule offspring across the pavement.
+When there’s no room available near their parent’s house, they roll right along the sidewalk until they find a place to stay.